-A single industry accounts for around 5% of global carbon dioxide (CO2) emissions.
+A single industry accounts for around 5 percent of global carbon dioxide (CO2) emissions.
 It produces a material so ubiquitous it is nearly invisible: cement.
-Cement is the primary ingredient in concrete, which in turn forms the foundations and structures of the buildings we live and work in, and the roads and bridges we drive on.
+It is the primary ingredient in concrete, which in turn forms the foundations and structures of the buildings we live and work in, and the roads and bridges we drive on.
 Concrete is the second most consumed substance on Earth after water.
 On average, each year, three tons of concrete are consumed by every person on the planet.

 Manufacture of Cement

 Though “cement” and “concrete” are often used interchangeably, concrete is actually the final product made from cement.
 The primary component of cement is limestone.
 To produce cement, limestone and other clay-like materials are heated in a kiln at 1400°C and then ground to form a lumpy, solid substance called clinker; clinker is then combined with gypsum to form cement.

 Cement manufacturing is highly energy- and emissions-intensive because of the extreme heat required to produce it.
 Producing a ton of cement requires 4.7 million BTU of energy, equivalent to about 400 pounds of coal, and generates nearly a ton of CO2.
 Given its high emissions and critical importance to society, cement is an obvious place to look to reduce greenhouse gas emissions.

 The production of cement releases greenhouse gas emissions both directly and indirectly: the heating of limestone releases CO2 directly, while the burning of fossil fuels to heat the kiln indirectly results in CO2 emissions.